Autographed Print Copies

 Space and Astronomy is a (library bound) history of space and astronomy is one volume of the 20th Century Science series.
 It is a reference text that can also be used for teaching, reports, and fact-checking.
 It includes timelines of major events and profiles of the scientists who made them.

-The button below is for making payments for rights to my work and/or for payment of services or materials.
+The button below is for making payments for international shipping (send me email for the amount), rights to my work and/or for payment of services or materials.
 Use the Add-to-Cart button and the "quantity" times $1 to pay the appropriate amount due.
 (I.e., select a quantity of 25 to pay $25, 82 to pay $82.)

 If you do not receive a reply from me by email within a week, I may be on travel or the computer gremlins may have scrambled my files again.
 Please send another email or Message me on Facebook.
 Thanks!